SimonR-prog/SimonR-prog/README.md

 https://www.linkedin.com/in/simon-r-250a5232a/

-## Random:
+## Recent:

-Me and some classmates just finished a course named ASP.NET 2 in which we created alot of microservices which we then utilized in a react project in this organization: https://github.com/orgs/AspnetGroupOne/repositories
+Me and some classmates finished a course named ASP.NET 2 before the summer in which we created microservices which we then utilized in a react frontend in this organization: https://github.com/orgs/AspnetGroupOne/repositories